vemv/claude-code/README.md

 ```

 This is particularly useful if you like to keep Claude in a narrow side window while coding in your main window.

+#### Vterm Timer Delay

+The `vterm-timer-delay` variable controls how often vterm refreshes its buffer when receiving data.
+This delay (in seconds) helps manage performance when processing large amounts of output.
+Setting it to `nil` disables the delay entirely.

+The default value of `0.1` seconds works well with Claude Code.
+Since Claude often sends large bursts of data when generating code or explanations, reducing this delay or disabling it (`nil`) can significantly degrade performance.
+Stick with the default, or use a slightly higher value  unless you experience specific display issues.

 ## Contributing